Why This Matters

 Self-Check Questions

-1. Which two hormones form the primary antagonistic pair regulating blood glucose, and what signaling pathways does each use?
+Which two hormones form the primary antagonistic pair regulating blood glucose, and what signaling pathways does each use?
+How do their effects on cAMP oppose each other at the molecular level?

-2. Compare the mechanisms by which epinephrine and cortisol raise blood glucose—how do their time courses and receptor types differ?
+Compare the mechanisms by which epinephrine and cortisol raise blood glucose.
+How do their time courses, receptor types, and downstream signaling differ?

-3. Both leptin and adiponectin are secreted by adipose tissue, yet they have opposite relationships with body fat percentage.
-Explain this paradox and its clinical significance.
+Both leptin and adiponectin are secreted by adipose tissue, yet they have opposite relationships with body fat percentage.
+Explain this paradox and its clinical significance in obesity and metabolic syndrome.

-4. If a patient has impaired GLP-1 signaling, predict the effects on insulin secretion, glucagon levels, and appetite.
-Which other hormone might partially compensate?
+If a patient has impaired GLP-1 signaling, predict the effects on insulin secretion, glucagon levels, gastric emptying, and appetite.
+Which other hormonal system might partially compensate?

-5. An FRQ asks you to explain how the body maintains blood glucose during a 24-hour fast.
-Which hormones would you discuss, in what order would they become important, and what metabolic pathways would each activate?
+Trace how the body maintains blood glucose during a 24-hour fast.
+Which hormones become important at each stage, what metabolic pathways does each activate, and what fuel sources shift over time?